potpov/3D-multiviewer/README.md

 # Multiviewer for 3D volumes

-This is a simple Python class for plotting one or more numpy volumes in multiple windows wrapped in a single view using mayavi.
+This is a Python class for plotting one or more numpy volumes in multiple windows wrapped in a single view based oon mayavi.

 ## Installation